ialbert/biostar-central/docs/install.md

 Customize
 ---------

+See the `conf/defaults.env` for all the parameters that need to be customized.

 The `SITE_STYLE_CSS` and `SITE_LOGO` settings permit loading up custom sytles.
 See the `/static/themes` folder for examples.

 Social Authentication
 ---------------------

+The social logins settings will need to be initialized with the proper authentication parameters.
+Typically this involves creating an application at the provider and obtaining the credentials.

+See the `conf/defaults.env` for the proper variable naming.

 Adding Facebook authentication: